petrilab-uva/2024-FMT-transcriptomics/README.md

 G. Brett Moreau, Farha Naz, William A. Petri, Jr.

 ## Project Summary
 The following repository contains the data and code used for analysis of microbiome diversity and host gene expression during a mouse model of Fecal Microbiota Transplantation (FMT).
-Mice were treated with antibiotics and then treated with either FMT from healthy donor mice or PBS as a control.
+Mice were administered antibiotics and then treated with either FMT from healthy donor mice or PBS as a control.
 On Day 2 and Day 7, both 16S and bulk RNA sequencing were performed on cecal contents and cecal tissue, respectively.
 This work has been submitted to *Anaerobe* and is currently under review.
-It is accessable under DOI ____________.
+It is accessable under DOI.

 ## Highlights
 * FMT restores microbiome alpha diversity within 7 days after antibiotic-induced dysbiosis.